pvanallen/delft-ai-toolkit/docs/hardware.md

      ```bash
      git clone --recurse-submodules https://github.com/pvanallen/delft-ai-toolkit.git
      ```
      * **Download** - After you download the toolkit from GitHub with the download button, go to the [xNode repo](https://github.com/Siccity/xNode) (or other submodules) and download the code yourself.
-Then place the xNode folder (or other submodules) in the toolkit Unity project at delft-toolkit-v2>unity>delft-toolkit>Assets>Scripts>delftToolkit>Submodules>xNode
+Then place the xNode folder (or other submodules) in the toolkit Unity project at delft--ai-toolkit>unity>delft-toolkit>Assets>Scripts>delftToolkit>Submodules>xNode

 #### Robot

-##### Arduino - Sketch
-* Install delftToolkit.ino on your Robot Arduino with the Arduino IDE (you may need to add some libraries, e.g. the [Adafruit Motor Shield V2 Library](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino/install-software))

 ##### Raspberry Pi - Disk Image
 * **Command Line Only** - NOTE: This disk image is derived from the "Lite" version of Raspbian, and therefor does not have the GUI software installed.
 This means you cannot use the visual desktop on a monitor.